The Invitation of Christmas

 But living the kingdom lifestyle means we must desire it more than anything else.
 We can’t have kingdom life while also clinging to other things to give us life – success, careers, possessions, popularity, power, money.
 Whatever we grasp at to give us value, worth, a sense of identity – these things must all go.
 Kingdom living beckons us to see them for what they are – vain attempts to construct an identity upon things that can't possibly support its weight– idols that compete for the rightful place of God in our lives.
 The good news of the gospel is an invitation to open our eyes to see that these idols never deliver on what they promise.
 It’s also a challenge to release them.

 But in exchange we get life.
 We get peace.
 We get joy.
 Real joy.
 Not the kind that comes from getting the best deal on Black Friday or a few days off from work.
 Joy that comes from joining with the God of the universe in the work of offering new life.
 A life of forgiving debts.
 Of setting the captives free.
 Of proclaiming good news to the poor and downtrodden.
 Of bringing joy for all people.
-Of offering hope for eternity and justice for today.
+Of offering hope for eternity and for today.

 The birth of Jesus means the opportunity for us to be kingdom-bearers to a broken world.
 To offer a new way of life to all people.
 It’s a celebration of what happened in Bethlehem over 2,000 years ago and of what awaits us in eternity.
 But even more than that – it’s the ushering in of a new way of life for today.